Business Accountants Melbourne: How much can you scale your business? Use a Profit Possibilities Calculator

 - Build a committed team by making sure you choose the right people and maintain a positive culture in the work place.
 Develop your team, systems, teamwork, communication.
 You can also reward your staff to further encourage them.

 - 4 and 5 are just as important because if you don’t have them, 1, 2 and 3 won’t consistently work.
 Without them, your processes and service won’t be consistent, and your customers would be confused.
 Get your processes in place and your teams onboard.
 Culture drives the business forward.

 Synergy of all these key business building strategies is very important because it can give your business a multiplier effect.
 These work best when processes and people work in tune with culture.

-According to business accountants Melbourne, one of the mistakes companies often make is focusing only on one of the 5 key business strategies and missing out on the synergy aspect.
+One of the mistakes companies often make is focusing only on one of the 5 key business strategies and missing out on the synergy aspect.
 Often, winning new customers gets the most attention; however less expensive ways to grow the business, such as taking care of existing customers, increasing the average transaction value or getting customers to come back more often are being ignored.

 Here’s where the Profit Possibilities Calculator comes in.

 For example, we currently have a customer base of 1,000 (see current position).
 We implement tips, tricks, new ideas and processes to improve our bottom line.
 If we are able to increase customers by 10%, we will have 1,100 customers.
 If we are able to increase the number of times each customer buys from us by 10% from once a year to 1.1 times and we increase our average sale by 10% or $100 to $110, OBVIOUSLY we are able to grow the business.

 You might think that we grew the business by 10%, as it would seem, but because of a multiplier effect, the overall percentage of business growth is actually 33.3% or $33,100 more income.
 The changes are minor and certainly not massive – but the profit sure is!